james-reeder/oktaTools/oktaImportAllUsers/README.txt

 </config>

 [STEP 4]
-Run the script in the command line
+Run the script in the command line.

 When in current working directory: python <scriptFileName>.py